Utah Administrative Code

 (4) Content of a Request for Agency Review.

-(a) The content of a request for agency review shall be in accordance with Subsection 63G-4-301(1)(b).
-The request for agency review shall include a copy of the order, which is the subject of the request.
+(a) The content of a request for agency review shall be in accordance with Subsection 63G-4-301(1)(b) and include a copy of the order, which is the subject of the request.

-(A) to the relevant portions of the record developed during the adjudicative proceeding if the administrative proceeding being reviewed is a formal proceeding; or
+(iii) any reference to the relevant portion of the record developed during the formal adjudicative proceeding under review; or

-(c) If a party challenges a finding of fact in the order subject to review, the party must demonstrate:
+(d) If a party challenges a finding of fact in the order subject to review, the party shall demonstrate:

-(i) based on the entire record, that the finding is not supported by substantial evidence if the administrative proceeding being reviewed is a formal proceeding; or
+(i) based on the entire record, that the finding is not supported by substantial evidence in the formal adjudicative proceeding under review; or

-(ii) based on the department's files, that the finding is not supported by substantial evidence if the administrative proceeding being reviewed is an informal proceeding.
+(ii) based on the Department's files and declarant's testimony, that the finding is not supported by substantial evidence in the informal adjudicative proceeding under review.

-(i) cite to those portions of the record which are relevant to that issue if the administrative proceeding being reviewed is a formal proceeding; or
+(i) cite the portion of the record which is relevant to that issue in the formal adjudicative proceeding under review; or

-(A) order and cause a transcript of the record relevant to such finding or conclusion to be prepared if the administrative proceeding being reviewed is a formal proceeding.
-R590-160-6.(5)(b) shall govern as to acquisition of hearing tapes for preparation of such transcript; or
+(A) order and cause a transcript of the recording relevant to such finding or conclusion to be prepared in the formal adjudicative proceeding under review, in accordance with R590-160-6(5)(a) and (b); or

-(B) reference in its request for agency review that no transcript or hearing tapes are available if the administrative proceeding being reviewed is an informal proceeding.
+(B) provide a statement in its request for agency review that no transcript or recording is available in the informal adjudicative proceeding under review.

-(ii) When a request for agency review is filed under the circumstances set forth under R590-160-8(4)(e)(i)(A), the party seeking review shall certify that a transcript has been ordered and shall notify the commissioner when the transcript will be available for filing with the department.
+(ii) In a request for agency review under R590-160-8(4)(e)(i)(A), the party seeking review shall certify that a transcript has been ordered and shall notify the presiding officer when the transcript is available for filing.

 (iii) The party seeking agency review shall bear the cost of the transcript.

-(iv) The commissioner may waive the requirement of preparation of a written transcript and permit citation to the electronic tape recording of such administrative proceeding upon appropriate motion and a showing of reasonableness where such citation would not be extensive and the costs and period of time in preparation of a written transcript would be unduly burdensome in relation thereto.
+(iv) The presiding officer may waive the requirement of preparation of a written transcript and permit citation to the recording of such adjudicative proceeding upon motion and a reasonable showing that such citation would not be extensive and the costs and period of time in preparation of a written transcript would be unduly burdensome in relation thereto.

 (a) Upon the timely filing of a request for agency review, the party seeking review may request that the effective date of the order subject to review be stayed pending the completion of review.

-(c) In determining whether to grant a request for a stay, the commissioner shall review the request and any opposing memorandum, and the findings of fact, conclusions of law and order and determine whether a stay is in the best interest of the public.
-If the commissioner determines it is in the best interest of the public to issue a stay, the commissioner may:
+(c) In determining whether to grant a request for a stay, the presiding officer shall review the request, any opposing memorandum, the findings of fact, conclusions of law, and order and determine whether a stay is in the best interest of the public.
+If it is determined to be in the best interest of the public to issue a stay, the presiding officer may: